Strands game

 How do you play the strands game on this page?

-Start a strands game board by dragging through adjacent letters in any of the 8 directions.
-When your path matches a valid answer, the board locks it in automatically.
-If you want more reps, move to the next board in the strands unlimited set and continue with your saved progress on the same device.
+Drag through adjacent letters in any of 8 directions.
+When your path matches an answer, the board locks it in.
+Move to the next board in the strands unlimited set anytime—progress is saved per device.

 Unlimited play